 The UTSA Video Production and Technology team works with faculty and staff to develop and produce professional quality instructional and informational videos geared to students.
 In addition, they provide the university’s official web-streaming services.

 The UTSA Online team supports students who are enrolled in UTSA’s fully online degree programs and facilitates the creation of new online degree programs.

-UTSA's office of Extended Education develops and delivers targeted continuing and professional education programs that match the university’s unique resources with the lifelong learning needs of south-central Texas.
+UTSA's office of Professional and Continuing Education (PaCE) develops and delivers targeted continuing and professional education programs that match the university’s unique resources with the lifelong learning needs of south-central Texas.